RayhanADev/ama/README.md

 ## How to Ask?

 Just [submit](https://github.com/RayhanADev/ama/issues) an issue with the title as your question and anything extra in the description!
+Add labels as needed :)

 ---